jobrunr/website/content/en/documentation/background-methods/scheduling-jobs.md

 All DateTime objects are converted to an `Instant` - in case of the `LocalDateTime`, the systemDefault zoneId is used to convert it.

-All of the above methods are off-course also available on the `JobScheduler` bean and the `JobRequestScheduler`.
+All of the above methods are of course also available on the `JobScheduler` bean and the `JobRequestScheduler`.

 <figure>